spencerlepine/portfolio/README.md

 ![OG Snapshot](./static/og@2x.png)

-## ⭐ How It's Built

-Personal developer portfolio and blog site.
-Built with static content using static content for Gatsby and GraphQL.
-This was built from scratch with React and TailwindCSS, which includes a light/dark theme toggle.

-## ✅ View Site Uptime

-Head over to the [**status website →**](https://spencerlepine.github.io/portfolio-site-uptime) powered by [Upptime](https://github.com/spencerlepine/portfolio-site-uptime)
+## ❓ What Is This?

+My personal developer portfolio and blog site.

 ## 📦 Technologies